samzshi0529/samzshi0529.github.io/index.md

 layout: default
 ---

+## About Me
-Hello, I'm a current MSE in Data Science student at University of Pennsylvania.
+Hello, 施展I'm a current MSE in Data Science student at University of Pennsylvania.
 I graduated Summa Cum Laude from Wake Forest University majoring in Mathematical Business and Computer Science.

 ## Education Background